 In this unit students will examine a variety of topics related to the human body from both physical and health related aspects.
-These include coaching, nutrition, mental health and relationships.
+These include coaching, injury prevention and classifications and nutrition.
 There is also a practical component in which students will engage in activities that extend on sports covered in years 7-9.
-This subject is an appropriate introduction to some of the units studied in VCE Physical Education or VCE Health and Human Development.
+This subject is an appropriate introduction to some of the units studied in both VCE Physical Education and VCE Health and Human Development.